Bulgaria: Science and technology

 Spending on research and development amounts to 0.78% of GDP, and the bulk of public R&D funding goes to the Bulgarian Academy of Sciences (BAS).
 Private businesses accounted for more than 73% of R&D expenditures and employed 42% of Bulgaria's 22,000 researchers in 2015.
 The same year, Bulgaria ranked 39th out of 50 countries in the Bloomberg Innovation Index, the highest score being in education (24th) and the lowest in value-added manufacturing (48th).
-Bulgaria was ranked 35th in the Global Innovation Index in 2021, up from 40th in 2019.
+Bulgaria was ranked 37th in the Global Innovation Index in 2025.
 Chronic government underinvestment in research since 1990 has forced many professionals in science and engineering to leave Bulgaria.

 Despite the lack of funding, research in chemistry, materials science and physics remains strong.
 Antarctic research is actively carried out through the St. Kliment Ohridski Base on Livingston Island in Western Antarctica.
 The information and communication technologies (ICT) sector generates three per cent of economic output and employs 40,000 to 51,000 software engineers.
 Bulgaria was known as a "Communist Silicon Valley" during the Soviet era due to its key role in COMECON computing technology production.
 A concerted effort by the communist government to teach computing and IT skills in schools also indirectly made Bulgaria a major source of computer viruses in the 1980s and 90s.
 The country is a regional leader in high performance computing: it operates Avitohol, the most powerful supercomputer in Southeast Europe, and will host one of the eight petascale EuroHPC supercomputers.

 Bulgaria has made numerous contributions to space exploration.
 These include two scientific satellites, more than 200 payloads and 300 experiments in Earth orbit, as well as two cosmonauts since 1971.
-Bulgaria was the first country to grow wheat and vegetables in space with its Svet greenhouses on the Mir space station.
-It was involved in the development of the Granat gamma-ray observatory and the Vega program, particularly in modelling trajectories and guidance algorithms for both Vega probes.
+Bulgaria was the first country to grow wheat in space with its Svet greenhouses on the Mir space station.
+It was involved in the development of the Granat gamma-ray observatory and the Vega programme, particularly in modelling trajectories and guidance algorithms for both Vega probes.
 Bulgarian instruments have been used in the exploration of Mars, including a spectrometer that took the first high quality spectroscopic images of Martian moon Phobos with the Phobos 2 probe.
 Cosmic radiation en route to and around the planet has been mapped by Liulin-ML dosimeters on the ExoMars TGO.
 Variants of these instruments have also been fitted on the International Space Station and the Chandrayaan-1 lunar probe.
 Another lunar mission, SpaceIL's Beresheet, was also equipped with a Bulgarian-manufactured imaging payload.
 Bulgaria's first geostationary communications satellite—BulgariaSat-1—was launched by SpaceX in 2017.